mhtsharma948/Major_Project/README.md

 # Major_Project
-This repo is for major project of college
+This repo is for major project of College